 The audio data from AudioCaps originates from \href{https://www.youtube.com/}{Youtube} videos, allowing us to download the corresponding video files using their YouTube IDs.
 For Cap3D, we employed the associated point clouds and randomly selected one rendered image from the available eight view angles.

 A depiction of the data generation procedure, also outlined in the main text, is provided in Figure \ref{fig:disc_dataset_generation}.
 During the evaluation, we maintain a balance, ensuring each option (A or B) serves as the ground truth 50\% of the time.
 Given that this problem is structured as an open vocabulary generation task, we expanded the ground truth answer space to include synonyms and equivalent expressions, such as \texttt{ [\{answer modality\}, left, 1st, 1, first, input 1, entity 1, object 1, input A, entity A, object A]} and \texttt{ [\{answer modality\}, right, 2nd, second, input 2, entity 2, object 2, input B, entity B, object B]}, corresponding to whether the first or the second input is the ground truth.
 The human performance on a subsample of 100 examples of the dataset is 90\%.
-Figure \ref{fig:discriminatory_reasoning_examples} in the main paper presents a sample of the generated data and table \ref{table:disc_gen_data_statistics} provides an overview of the datasets's distribution statistics.
+Table \ref{table:disc_gen_data_statistics} provides an overview of the datasets's distribution statistics.